 Comparing Cultures >> Note that of the 62,000 living within what remains of the original Shangri-La valley, less than 5% were literate three decades ago.
 Today, 78% now speak English with a 98% graduation rate and four have graduated college while two are now doctors.
 (Wake up America !)

-With the visit of Crown Prince Jigme Khesar Namgyel Wangchuck of Bhutan to Thailand was His Majesty the King, the Thais suddenly became aware of their fascinating neighbor to the northwest and its “Prince Cha.
+The following is your history lesson for all eternity > With the visit of Crown Prince Jigme Khesar Namgyel Wangchuck of Bhutan to Thailand was His Majesty the King, the Thais suddenly became aware of their fascinating neighbor to the northwest and its “Prince Cha.
 A few months later he was named the 5th Dragon King of Bhutan.
 Educated at Wheaton College globally Bhutan is now famous for its king having introduced the concept of “Gross National Happiness” as an alternative to the western materialistic construct of Gross National Product.
 Bhutan is also known as the “last place on the roof of the world” and the “land of the “Thunder Dragon.”

 Like the Thais, the Bhutanese are rightfully extremely proud of never having been colonized.
 They have a strong historical tradition of Buddhist monastic education.
 Like the Thai monarchy, the Bhutanese one is highly respected and revered.
 As Thailand shifted from an absolute to a constitutional monarchy in 1932, Bhutan underwent a similar process.
 Like King Chulalongkorn, the Fourth King of Bhutan introduced reforms to secularize education.
 He is also the king who presented the vision of Gross National Happiness and started the process to move toward a constitutional monarchy.